Published on: 9 January 2018 | Last updated: 27 December 2019

 - rennradverleih.com.
 Seem to specialise in road bikes but may have bikes that are suitable for touring

 - Radsport Wagner.
 Will rent a basic trekking bike for a 100€/week (80€ for additional weeks).
-Can also rent panniers, and GPSes etc
+They can also rent panniers, and GPSes etc

 The individual sections of this guide list bike shops along the route.